CLI reference¶

 Timeouts apply to generated test batches. --timeout sets the default batch timeout and @timeout("duration") from std.testing can override the batch containing one test.
 Fixtures, including async fixtures, do not have separate per-fixture timeout configuration.
 The runner awaits async fixture teardown after ordinary assertion failures and panics while the worker remains alive.
 If timeout enforcement terminates a worker process, remaining teardown is best-effort.

 Before executing a stale generated test harness, incan test preheats it with cargo test --no-run and stores a fingerprint next to the generated project.
-A normal console run prints a preheat line only when this work is needed; -v also shows the preheat phase timing and whether another Incan process was already doing the same preheat.
-Lock generation also preheats non-trivial dependency graphs into the same generated test target domain before writing incan.lock, so the next harness run can reuse dependency artifacts instead of discovering a subzero Cargo graph on the hot path.
+A normal console run prints a preheat line only when this work is needed and streams Cargo's progress for cold preheats; -v also shows generated-harness planning, preparation-cache hits or misses, preheat timing, Cargo target directory, and Cargo test phase timing.
+Lock generation also preheats non-trivial dependency graphs into the same generated test target domain before writing incan.lock, so the next harness run can reuse dependency artifacts instead of discovering a cold Cargo graph on the hot path.
+Rust metadata prewarm reports newly warmed, reused, and skipped items; with INCAN_RUST_INSPECT_TIMING=1, compiler timing logs also explain whether metadata came from process state, disk cache, or a cache miss such as an absent cache file, format change, or workspace fingerprint change.

 Examples: